dabeaz/curio/README.rst

     if __name__ == '__main__':
         run(echo_server, ('',25000))

-If you have programmed with threads, you'll find that curio looks similar.
+If you have programmed with threads, you'll find that Curio looks similar.
 You'll also find that the above server can handle thousands of simultaneous client connections even though no threads are being used under the hood.

-Of course, if you prefer something a little higher level, you can have curio take care of the fiddly bits related to setting up the server portion of the code:
+Of course, if you prefer something a little higher level, you can have Curio take care of the fiddly bits related to setting up the server portion of the code:

 .. code:: python